 This international conference brought together judges and judicial educators from around the world to promote the rule of law through support for the work of judicial education institutions.
-The conference discussed strategies for establishing and developing training centers, designing effective curricula, developing faculty capacity, and improving teaching methodology.
+The conference presented strategies for establishing and developing training centres, designing effective curricula, developing faculty capacity, and improving teaching methodology.

-A faculty of judicial educators shared best practices with the goal of developing a critical core curriculum that addresses essential global training needs for judges.
+Judicial educators shared best practices with the goal of developing a critical core curriculum that addresses essential global training needs for judges.
 Topics covered during the conference included: transparency and judicial education; the organizational structures of judicial education institutions; judicial stress; and transformative education.
 Evolving education methods were explored, including the use of videos, workshops and interactive methods.
-At this meeting, the IOJT adopted the Declaration of Judicial Education Principles which encouraged all involved in judicial education to use the principles as a common framework guiding their judicial training activities.
+At this meeting, the IOJT adopted the Declaration of Judicial Education Principles which encouraged everyone involved in judicial education to use the principles as a common framework to guide their judicial training activities.